 Marker series.
 This marker is included in the Ohio Historical Society / The Ohio History Connection marker series.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Oxford Female Institute / Caroline Scott Harrison 1832-1892 (approx. 3.8 miles away); William Holmes McGuffey (approx. 3.9 miles away); Oxford Veterans Memorial (approx. 4 miles away); Stanton's "Magnificent Dwelling" / Elizabeth Cady Stanton (approx. 4 miles away); Alpha Delta Phi (approx. William Holmes McGuffey House (approx. 4 miles away); Mother of Fraternities (approx. 4 miles away); The Act of 1794 (approx. 4.1 miles away).
+Oxford Female Institute / Caroline Scott Harrison 1832-1892 (approx. 3.8 miles away); William Holmes McGuffey (approx. 3.9 miles away); Oxford Veterans Memorial (approx. 4 miles away); Stanton's "Magnificent Dwelling" / Elizabeth Cady Stanton Alpha Delta Phi (approx. 4 miles away); William Holmes McGuffey House (approx. 4 miles away); Mother of Fraternities (approx. 4 miles away); The Act of 1794 (approx. 4.1 miles away).
 Touch for a list and map of all markers in Oxford.

 Categories. • Cemeteries & Burial Sites • Churches & Religion • Settlements & Settlers •

 Credits.
-This page was last revised on July 19, 2018.
+This page was last revised on March 14, 2019.
 This page originally submitted on July 17, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 35 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on July 17, 2018, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.
+This page has been viewed 45 times since then and 11 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on July 17, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
+7. submitted on March 8, 2019, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.